Title

 Exceptions

-Exceptions to this Policy may be made by the Vice Chancellor for Information Technology and Chief Information Officer (CIO) or their delegate(s), authorized in writing.
-Exceptions may also be defined in the Standard for Information Technology Access Control or other related supporting Standards or Procedures.
+Exceptions to this Policy may be made by the Vice Chancellor for Information Technology and Chief Information Officer (CIO) or their delegate(s) in writing.
+Exceptions may also be in the Standard for Information Technology Access Control or other related supporting Standards or Procedures.

 Definitions

-- Access: Ability and means to communicate with or otherwise interact with a system, to use system resources to handle information, to gain knowledge of the information the system contains, or to control system components and functions.
+Access: Ability and means to communicate or interact with a system, to use system resources to handle information, to gain knowledge of the information the system contains, or to control system components and functions.

-- Access Controls: Access controls determine who is authorized to have an account on UNC's Information Technology systems, what they are authorized to do with their account, and how they are to proceed with accessing the systems which they have permission to use.
-Access controls are designed to protect both individual and University information.
+Access Controls: Access controls determine who is allowed to have an account on UNC-Chapel Hill's IT systems, what they are allowed to do with their account, and how they can access the systems they have permission to use.
+Access controls are designed to protect people and information.

-- Authentication: Verifying the identity of a user, process, or device, often as a prerequisite to allowing access to resources in an information system.
+Authentication: Verifying the identity of a user, program, process, or device, often before they are allowed to use resources in an information system.

-- Authorization: Access privileges granted to a user, program, or process or the act of granting those privileges.
-Privileges are no longer "authorized" when a user leaves a role upon which the authorization was based (for example, leaving a job or changing to a new position with different responsibilities).
+Authorization: Access privileges given to a user, program, device, or process or the act of giving those privileges.
+Privileges are no longer "authorized" when a user leaves a role upon which the permission was based (for example, leaving a job or changing to a new job with different responsibilities).

-- Role: A group attribute that ties membership to function.
-When an entity assumes a role, the entity is given certain rights that belong to that role.
+Role: A description of function.
+When someone or something is given a role, they are given certain rights that belong to that role.
 When the entity leaves the role, those rights are removed.
-The rights given are consistent with the functionality that the entity needs to perform the expected tasks.
+The rights given are consistent with functions the entity needs to perform the expected tasks.

 Related Requirements